valis-team/tockchain/CoreTestnet/README.md

 # Tockchain
-Public repository to host Tockchain-related files
+This public repository contains files related to the Tockchain Core Testnets.